Ibrahim Bello Mohammad

 Ibrahim Bello Mohammed, also known as IBM, (born 15 may, 1996).
 He is a Nigerian politician serving as the Member representing the Birnin-Kebbi/Kalgo/Bunza Federal Constituency in the 10th National House of Representative.

 He is presently the youngest member of this assembly.

 Background and early life

 Ibrahim was born on the 15th of May, 1996.
 He is from Kebbi state.

 Personal life

-Mohammad is from a family rooted in politics, he is the son is Bello Mohammed Haliru, a former national chairman of the peoples Democratic party, (PDP).
+Mohammad is from a family rooted in politics, he is the son is Haliru Mohammed Bello, a former national chairman of the peoples Democratic party, (PDP).

 Education

 Bello attended the Regent Secondary School in Abuja.

 Political career

 Ibrahim stepped into politics, after the demise of his elder brother, Abba Bello Muhammad, on January 3, 2023, this happened a few days before the 2023 general elections.
 He is a member representing the Birnin-Kebbi/Kalgo/Bunza Federal Constituency in the 10th National House of Representative under the umbrella of the People's Democratic party.